-Last year I was lucky enough to touch down on one of the most beautiful places on earth: Guna Yala, Panama.
-‘Where?’ you might ask.
+Touching down on Guna Yala, Panama, I felt like the most opportune person to grace the earth.
+“Where?” you might ask.
 Well, allow me to introduce you to the set of your next travel fantasy.

 One for every day of the year, San Blas is an archipelago of 365 breath-taking islands in the northwest of Panama, which are inhabited by the Indian Kuna people.
 For a few days this summer, I experienced the splendour of the islands courtesy of San Blas Adventures.
 From the old town of Panama City, we were taken by jeep to Carti and then greeted by our friendly Kuna guide Germain who wasted no time ploughing us with Abuelo rum as we made our way to the island we were to lodge at.